-This Saturday marks World Whisky Day — and not a moment too late.
-Because, while it may pay to cut down on the drink during lockdown, there are also few things as comforting and calming as a dram of fine single malt scotch.
+This Saturday marks World Whisky Day — and it comes not a moment too soon.
+Because, as we’ve discovered during the last turbulent two years, there are few things as comforting or calming as a dram of fine single malt scotch.

 But wait — this is World Whisky Day, so why should we be confined to the Highlands?
-Or the Lowlands, Speyside or Islay for that matter?
-Scotland may be the most famous producer of this dark spirit, but there are plenty of burgeoning bottlers and distilleries springing up and serving people whisky the world over.
-And World Whisky Day is the day to celebrate them.
+Or the Lowlands, Speyside or Islay, for that matter?
+Scotland may be the most famous producer of this delectable dark spirit, but there are plenty of burgeoning bottlers and distilleries springing up and serving whisky the world over.
+And May 21st is the perfect day to celebrate them.

 To that end, we’ve dusted off seven of the finest bottles of non-Scottish scotch aspirants to ever grace a tumbler.
 These whiskies are not Irish whiskey, they’re not Bourbon and they’re not Rye whiskey.
 They are created like traditional scotch whiskies.
 But, from India to Israel, Australia to Sweden, they’re from a little further afield…